cmosher01/Howard-Garns/README.md

 The **Solve** menu lets you have the program do some of the rote logical patterns, such as eliminating possibilities from the same row, column, or box as an already identified answer.
-The different solvers are listed under the **Solve menu**; you can check the ones you want to have enabled, and uncheck the ones you want turned off.
+The different solvers are listed under the **Solve** menu; you can check the ones you want to have enabled, and uncheck the ones you want turned off.

 There are two ways to have the program solve for you: manually or automatically, which